How to view the Epstein files, and initial takeaways from the first group of documents

 Records cannot be withheld solely because they would cause "embarrassment, reputational harm, or political sensitivity."

-It's not clear if — or how widely — the Justice Department has used those exemptions.
-The law requires the department to give Congress a list of its redactions within 15 days.
+Some redactions in the documents released Friday appeared to omit victims' names, but the exact reasons for every redaction are unclear.
+The law also requires the department to give Congress a list of its redactions within 15 days.

 What was Epstein investigated for and charged with?